w3f/polkadot-wiki/docs/learn/learn-validator.md

     This page provides a general overview of the role of validators in the Polkadot network.
 For more detailed information you can read the [Parachain Protocol Overview](./learn-parachains-protocol.md).

 Validators secure the [relay chain](learn-architecture.md#relay-chain) by staking DOT, validating proofs from [collators](./learn-collator.md) and participating in consensus with other validators.
+While validators operate on the relay chain, staking operations (like bonding DOT and nominating) are performed on the Polkadot Hub.

 Validators play a crucial role in adding new blocks to the relay chain.
 They also guarantee that each rollup chain (or parachain) follows its unique rules and can pass messages with other rollups in a secure environment.